 Amount of Set Aside.
 Congress established leased access set-aside requirements in proportion to a system’s total activated channel capacity.
-Cable operators with fewer than 36 channels must set aside channels for commercial use only if required to do so by a franchise agreement in effect as of the enactment of Section 612.
+Cable operators with fewer than 36 channels must set aside channels for commercial use only if required to do so by a franchise agreement in effect as of the enactment of section 612 (47 U.S.C. § 532).
 Operators with 36 to 54 activated channels must set aside 10 percent of those channels not otherwise required for use or prohibited from use by federal law or regulation.
 Operators with 55 to 100 activated channels must set aside 15 percent of those channels not otherwise required for use or prohibited from use by federal law or regulation.
-Cable operators with more than 100 activated channels must designate 15 percent of such channels for commercial use.
+Operators with more than 100 activated channels must designate 15 percent of such channels for commercial use.
 Cable operators are not required to remove services that were being provided on July 1, 1984, in order to comply with the statute.
 47 U.S.C. §§ 532(a), 532(b)(1).
+In the Commission’s 2019 leased access order, it eliminated the previous requirement that cable operators make leased access available on a part-time basis.

 Reasonable Conditions.
 Cable operators may impose reasonable insurance requirements and must provide the minimal level of technical support necessary for users to present their material on cable systems.
-47 C.F.R. § 76.971(d); 47 C.F.R. § 76.971(c) Cable operators may not unreasonably refuse to cooperate with a leased access user in order to prevent that user from obtaining channel capacity.
-47 C.F.R. § 76.971(c).
+47 CFR § 76.971(c)-(d).
+Cable operators may not unreasonably refuse to cooperate with a leased access user in order to prevent that user from obtaining channel capacity.
+47 CFR § 76.971(c).

 Leased Access Rates.
-In 1997, the Commission adopted a maximum rate formula for full-time carriage on programming tiers based on the “average implicit fee” that non-leased access programmers are implicitly charged for carriage, an amount that permits a cable operator to recover its costs and earn a profit.
-This fee is prorated for part-time programming.
+In 1997, the Commission adopted a maximum rate formula for full-time carriage on programming tiers based on the “average implicit fee” that non-leased access programmers are implicitly charged for carriage.
 The Commission also adopted a maximum rate for a la carte services.
-See 47 C.F.R. §§ 76.970 - 76.977 (October 2007 edition).
+See 47 CFR §§ 76.970-76.977.

 The current formula for calculating a full-time leased access channel rate is: